CoolProp/CoolProp/Web/coolprop/Tabular.rst

 Speed comparison
 ----------------

 The primary motivation for the use of tabular interpolation is the improvement in computational speed.
 Thus a small summary could be useful.
-This tabular data was obtained by the python script :download:` (link to script) <speed_script.py>`.
+This tabular data was obtained by this python script : :download:`(link to script) <speed_script.py>`.

 .. include :: tabular_data.rst.in